cocos/cocos-docs/en/scripting/modules/import-map.md

 - `"foo"`: specifies the name of the module to map.
 - `"./assets/lib/foo.ts"`: specifies how to map `"foo"`. `"./assets/lib/foo.ts"` is a relative path, **all relative paths in import maps are relative to the location of the import map's file itself**, so `./assets/lib/foo.ts` will be resolved to the absolute path `<project>/assets/lib/foo.ts`.

-Then `'foo'` will be resolved to the module `<project>/assets/lib/foo.ts` when referencing the module in any module using
+Then `'foo'` will be resolved to the module `<project>/assets/lib/foo.ts` when referencing the module in any module using:

 ```ts
 import * as foo from 'foo';